sdkbox-doc/en/src/sdkboxads/v3-cpp/usage.md

 ### Initialize SdkboxAds
-Initialize the plugin where appropriate in your code.
-We recommend to do this in the `AppDelegate::applicationDidFinishLaunching()` or `AppController:didFinishLaunchingWithOptions()`.
+Initialize the plugin in your code.
+We recommend to do it in the `AppDelegate::applicationDidFinishLaunching()` or `AppController:didFinishLaunchingWithOptions()`.
 Make sure to include the appropriate headers:

 ```cpp
 #include "PluginSdkboxAds/PluginSdkboxAds.h"